CPScript/awesome-hacking/README.md

 Another method is to use a tool provided by Microsoft called NotMyFault, which is part of the Sysinternals Suite.
 This tool can be used to deliberately crash a system in various ways for testing purposes.

 # WARNING!
-> This replicating what is in this ReadMe.md might hurt your computer, please execute with caution
+> Replicating what is in this ReadMe.md might hurt your computer, please execute with caution